 The first experiments by scientists, using a noninvasive, high-fidelity interface to control a robotic arm, have been successful.
 In the future, the researchers aim to perfect the technology to make it more widely available.

-Robotic arms and other robotic instruments may sound like a futuristic development, but they have been around for years, helping out surgeons and engineers alike.
+Robotic arms and other robotic instruments may sound like a futuristic development, but they have been around for years,

 Less common, though, are prosthetic, robotic arms that allow people who have lost a limb to regain freedom of movement.

 The man can control his robotic arm thanks to a “rerouting” of certain nerve endings, yet so far this prosthetic — developed by scientists from Johns Hopkins University in Baltimore, MD— is not available to other people who may also need it.